AD – This is a paid advertorial

 Weddings can quite frankly be an extortionate amount of money and something not all of us can invest that much in and unless you’re a millionaire with that sort of money going spare, there’s so much involved in wedding planning that it’s quite difficult for just 2 families (sometimes 1, depending on who is paying!) to deal with.
 I know for a fact that if and when I get married, I’ll be keeping it small, not going over-board and doing anything and everything I can to save those pennies.
 But just because we want to save, certainly doesn’t mean we can’t have beautiful weddings!
 From the hen party to the reception, there are tons of ways you can save but still have the wedding of your dreams.

 Before the wedding has even begun, there’s the possibility of already spending a ton of money on your hen party.
 But unless you’re jetting off to Vegas, there’s plenty of fun hen party games you can play on a more low-key hen night with your closest friends and family.
 And if you want to save a heck of a lot of money, you can even try printing out hen party printables (which shouldn’t cost anything, if you or someone you know owns a printer!) which include lots of fun games and quizzes.
+You can also save money by finding your wedding hashtag through a wedding hashtag generator!’

 Who you know